Create an inexpensive, unique personalized dog gift!

 If this is to be a surprise, you'll need to enlist help from someone else in their household so that you can get the appropriate measurements...

-As you can see, making a personalized dog gift can be a simple endeavor - and now that you have some of my ideas, I bet you can come up with ones of your own!
+As you can see, making a personalized dog gift can be a simple endeavor or take you many hours, as you choose.
+Now that you have some of my ideas, I bet you can come up with ones of your own!
 Feel free to share them here.